Downtown Jacksonville

-Downtown Jacksonville is the historic core and central business district (CBD) of Jacksonville, Florida.
+Downtown Jacksonville is the historic core and central business district (CBD) of Jacksonville, Florida, United States.
 It comprises the earliest area of the city to be developed and is located in its geographic center along the narrowing point of the St. Johns River.

 Downtown Jacksonville is one of eight districts in the city.
 The other seven include: the Central Core (or Northbank), the Southbank, LaVilla, Brooklyn, the Working Waterfront, the Cathedral, the Church, and the Entertainment & Sports District.
 Downtown Jacksonville is the home to several major corporations, including CSX Corporation, Fidelity National Financial, TIAA Bank, Black Knight Financial, Rayonier Advanced Materials, Interline Brands, Haskell, FIS, and Stein Mart.